 So far, what are my tips for my own base city of KL, for the sustainable traveller?
 That is a good question.
 This is what I intend this live page to be for.

 There are a lot of travel blog guides for Kuala Lumpur, for a layover.
 But these just scratch the surface, and rarely contain tips for the sustainable or even the offbeat traveller.
 By and by, as I explore my own city, I will gradually write about the quirky things I find.

-It’s not so much a list of my 'best recommendations’ – I’m not a KL native to be able to say that, nor have I spent enough time in the city.
-Nor is it an overview of where the city is at, in terms of sustainability practices.
-But it is a shortlist of interesting options that would increase the sustainability impact of your time in Kuala Lumpur.
+This is not so much a list of my 'best recommendations', nor is it an overview of where the city is at in terms of sustainability practices.
+Rather, it is a shortlist of interesting tips that would increase the sustainability element of your time in Kuala Lumpur.

 Obviously this is not an exhaustive list - I'll keep updating this every so often with different things!
 But here's something to get you started!

 KL for the Sustainable Foodie Traveller

 This would not be a true Malaysian-written guide if it didn't begin with food!
 There is a mind-blowing diversity and availability of food in Malaysia, throughout the country.
 But what if you're looking for a little extra value other than just the culinary one?